About This Chapter

 26. Wilhelm Wundt's Explanation of Introspection

 Wilhelm Wundt offered a foundation for psychology, and many today note him as the father of psychology.
-This article aims to describe and define Wundt's emphasis on the process of introspection.
+This lesson aims to describe and define Wundt's emphasis on the process of introspection.

 27. Best Psychology Books for Beginners